NVR – Non-Violent Resistance

 NVR supports parents and carers in working with escalating patterns and unwanted behaviours in children and young people.
 It is a structural approach that aims to be empowering for families and is delivered collaboratively using tools, techniques and coaching.

-With NVR input, parents are guided through a set of core principles to help support them in the management of destructive, aggressive, controlling or risk-taking behaviours in their child or young person.
-NVR aims to offer parents a greater confidence in their own self-control, enabling difficult issues to be addressed in an effective manner through increasing parental presence, positive relationship gestures and a number of other interventions.
-These are all designed to rebuild a positive parent-child relationship.
+With NVR input, parents are guided through a set of core tools to help support them in their management of destructive, aggressive, controlling or risk-taking behaviours in their child.
+NVR aims to offer parents and carers a greater confidence in their own self-control, enabling difficult issues to be addressed systematically and supportively over time.

 - Aggression and anger